 pins and die pads (package only model)

 die pads and buffer terminals (on-die interconnect model)

+rail terminals at only one interface and no I/O terminals

 Other Notes: If a full package model contains an I/O pin terminal for a pin_name then it shall also contain an I/O buffer terminal for the same pin_name.
 If a package only model contains an I/O pin terminal for a pin_name then it shall also contain an I/O die pad for the same pin_name.
 If an on-die interconnect model contains an I/O buffer terminal for a pin_name then it shall also contain an I/O die pad for the same pin_name.